 - Powdered sugar

 - Kosher salt

 Um yes, there is butter in all the sections of this recipe (dough, pan, filling, icing), for a grand total of 4 sticks.
 1 pound, in all.
 DID I SAY BEST OR DIDN’T I?

 How to make Cinnamon Rolls

 You can take any basic dinner roll recipe and turn it into homemade cinnamon rolls.
-Instead of shaping into balls, just roll out the dough into a rectangle and slather on some cinnamon sugar.
+Instead of shaping into balls, just roll the dough into a rectangle and slap on some cinnamon sugar.
 That’s what almost every cinnamon roll recipe that I researched calls for.
-The amounts of the ingredients are different, of course, but they almost all have warm liquid and yeast, combined with softened butter/shortening, eggs, sugar, and then add flour until the dough is workable.
+Almost ever recipe I saw calls for warm liquid and yeast, combined with softened butter/shortening, eggs, sugar, and THEN add flour until the dough is workable.

 The ingredients for this recipe are essentially the same, but with WAY less flour than you would normally add.
 And a lot more butter.
 (ALLLL THE BUTTER).
 Like double the amount you see in most roll recipes.

 This of course makes a super sticky dough that is impossible to roll out.
 That’s where the chill step comes in.
 Instead of leaving the dough in a warm place to rise for an hour like most recipes, we’re sticking our lovely dough straight into the fridge.

 Before and after rising.
 Ain’t she a beaut?
 The dough is really easy to work with once it has chilled, I promise.